-The KH1 has 1K of EEPROM (non-volatile) memory dedicated to configuration storage.
+The KH1 has 1 kbyte of EEPROM (non-volatile) memory dedicated to configuration storage.
 This includes calibration data, menu settings etc.

-If configuration data becomes compromised for any reason, you can reset it to defaults using MENU:EE INIT.
+If configuration data is compromised, you can reset it to defaults using MENU:EE INIT.

-The EE INIT menu entry can be used to reinitialize ALL of the KH1's stored parameters, or just the OPERATIONAL parameters.
+A The EE INIT menu entry can be used to reinitialize ALL of the KH1's stored parameters, or just the OPERATIONAL parameters.
 Refer to the menu entry for detailed instructions.

 If a full EE INIT is done, factory calibration settings will be lost, making a full recalibration necessary.
-To avoid this, try an OPERATIONAL EE INIT first.
+Try an OPERATIONAL EE INIT first.